-Note that you can use the Intel Graphics Command Center to configure external displays connected to the HDMI port and Mini Display Port.
+Note that you can use the Intel Graphics Command Center to configure external displays connected to the HDMI port, Mini Display port, DisplayPort 1.4 over USB 3.2 Gen (Type C) port or the Thunderbolt 4 port.
 See your display device manual to see which formats are supported.

 Display Mode Description Single Display One of the connected displays is used as the display device (PC screen only or Second screen only).
-Clone / Duplicate Both connected displays output the same view and may be configured independently Extended / Extend Both connected displays are treated as separate devices, and act as a virtual desktop Attaching Displays When you first attach an external display you may find that the desktop does not oc- cupy the full screen area.
+Clone / Duplicate Both connected displays output the same view and may be configured independently Extended / Extend Both connected displays are treated as separate devices, and act as a virtual desktop

+Attaching Displays

+When you first attach an external display you may find that the desktop does not occupy the full screen area.
 Use either the display's auto adjust/configure controls, or the Intel Graphics Command Center to configure the full screen display.